Small noise may diversify collective motion in Vicsek model: Results under An Assumption

 \section{Results under An Assumption}

-Naturally the original Vicsek model can evolve from disordered to ordered states.
-This nature can be verified by the simulations\cite{Vicsek1995}, however, we can only prove it for the case of $\eta>\frac{\pi}{2}-\frac{\pi}{n}$ which should also hold for any $\eta>0$.
-If this bottleneck can be broken, we can get that the results of system I in Theorems \ref{result_1}-\ref{vortex_1} and \ref{result_3}-\ref{vortex_2} still hold by relaxing the condition $\eta>\frac{\pi}{2}-\frac{\pi}{n}$ to $\eta>0$.
+Naturally, the original Vicsek model can evolve from disordered to ordered states; this has been verified through simulation \cite{Vicsek1995}, however, we can only prove it for the case of $\eta>\frac{\pi}{2}-\frac{\pi}{n}$ (which should also hold for any $\eta>0$).
+If its proof for $\eta>0$ became possible, Theorems \ref{result_1}, \ref{result_2}, \ref{turn_1}, \ref{vortex_1}, \ref{result_3}, \ref{result_4}, \ref{turn_2}, and \ref{vortex_2} would still hold in System I after relaxing the condition $\eta>\frac{\pi}{2}-\frac{\pi}{n}$ to $\eta>0$.
 This fact can be formulated as the following theorem: